 First, confirm your trigger—the event that starts your Zap.
 Once you click into the Zap template, you'll see Gmail as the trigger app and New Attachment as the trigger event.
 Click Continue.

 Next, connect your Gmail account.
-Click on Choose an account… and either select an account from the dropdown menu (if you've connected Gmail to Zapier before) or click + Connect a new account.
+Click on Choose an Account and select an account from the dropdown menu (if you've connected Gmail to Zapier before) or click + Connect a new account.